Hidden Iran

 Day 14 - Departure

-Following breakfast, the remainder of the day is yours at leisure until it is time to transfer to the airport for your onwards travels.
+Following breakfast, the remainder of the day is yours at leisure until it is time to transfer you to the airport for your onwards travels.
 (B)

 Don’t have time now?